katlyn75/JavaScript-IoT/0-introduction-tools.md

 ## NodeMCU module

-This is a microcontroller that is quite versatile.
-It contains a wifi radio and 4MB of RAM, and can be used with a variety of different languages.
-They come with a scripting languaged called Lua on the, but can be used in an Arduino environment, or flashed with Python or JavaScript interpreters.
+This is a micro-controller that is quite versatile.
+It contains a wi-fi radio and 4MB of RAM, and can be used with a variety of different languages.
+They come with a scripting language called Lua on the, but can be used in an Arduino environment, or flashed with Python or JavaScript interpreters.
 Today, we'll be using a JavaScript runtime called Espruino with a tool called ThingsSDK-cli

 ## ThingsSDK